Kluvens/Computer-Science/Networking/application-layer.md

 Performance of HTTP:
 - Page Load Time (PLT) is an important metric (it measures the time from click until user sees the page)
 - depends on many factors, such as page content, protocols involved and network bandwidth and RTT
+- Round-trip time (RTT) is the time it takes for a small packet to travel from client to server and then back to the client.

 How to improve Page Load Time:
 - reduce content size for transfer (compression)